JimmyDansbo/VTUIlib/README.md

 The generic VTUI library is designed to be loaded by standard CBM kernal functions [SETLFS](https://cx16.dk/c64-kernal-routines/setlfs.html), [SETNAM](https://cx16.dk/c64-kernal-routines/setnam.html) and [LOAD](https://cx16.dk/c64-kernal-routines/load.html).

-In several assemblers it is possible to load a a binary file directly with the sourcecode. for ACME it is done something like this `VTUI !BIN "VTUI0.5.BIN"` and for CA65 it would be done like this `VTUI .INCBIN "VTUI0.5.BIN"`.
+In several assemblers it is possible to load a binary file directly with the sourcecode. for ACME it is done something like this `VTUI !BIN "VTUI0.5.BIN"` and for CA65 it would be done like this `VTUI .INCBIN "VTUI0.5.BIN"`.

 If an assembler is used to include the binary file, be aware that the first two bytes are a loading address so base address of the actual library will be: `VTUILIB=VTUI+2`.